strossouw/urban-octo-telegram/README.md

-# Code Refactor Starter Code
-This code was refactored by Stephanie.
-The style sheet and index were reorganized.
-Items in the index we relabeled in a way that was more descriptive and alt text was added to photos.
+# Horiseon Homepage

+## About
+The purpose of this project was to refactor the code of this website.
+It was refactored to be more efficient and to work properly.

+## Process
+Style classes were used to apply the same styles to similar objects.
+Columns were used along with different text and picture alignments to make the website more visually appealing.

+Navigation bar was linked to correct sections.

+## Page

+## Link

-## Enjoy
+### Enjoy